dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 # Step 5.
 Participant Dashboards – Conserve, Consume, and Trade

-![A close-up of a table AI-generated content may be incorrect.](media/09c2666a3b9e681d90560dff2aa2e636.png)Each participant has a dashboard where they can trade, conserve, and consume their available water (Figure 5a).
+Each participant has a dashboard where they can trade, conserve, and consume their available water (Figure 5a).

+![A screenshot of a computer screen AI-generated content may be incorrect.](media/346538d39e148ed938e19a659da551f5.png)

 **Figure 5a.
 Reclamation Protect Dashboard annotated.
 Starting storage is 1,055 feet (8.0 maf), the reservoir protect elevation is 1,005 feet (4.8 maf), and